selsamman/proxily-react-todo/README.md

     const styleController = useTransactable(useContext(StyleContext), transaction);
     const {backgroundStyle} = styleController;
 ```
-Then we setup a styleController which we will use for the modal dialog.   ***useTransactable*** returns an object that has a new copy of the state.
+Then we set up a styleController which we will use for the modal dialog.   ***useTransactable*** returns an object that has a new copy of the state.
 Changes to this object (or any objects referenced from it) will not impact the original state.
 ```javascript
     const listController = useContext(ListContext);
     const {showStyle, hideStyle} = listController
 ```
-We need the original listController so that we can evenutally hide the modal dialog when the style update is complete
+We need the original listController so that we can eventually hide the modal dialog when the style update is complete
 ```javascript
   // Actions
     const cancel = () => {